-- Status: Hearing until 19 January 2021 - Adoption and expected entry into force mid-2021 - Annual disclosure of climate-related financial risk management information: - Key features of the governance structure for climate-related financial risks; - Description of the climate-related financial risks affecting the strategy; - Risk management structures and processes; - Criteria and methods for assessing the significance of climate-related financial risks; - Quantitative information and methodology. - Limited application to category 1 and 2 banks only.
+- Entry into force: 1 July 2021 - Initial disclosure of details of climate-related risks in the annual report for the 2021 financial year, i.e. usually by 30 April 2022 - Annual disclosure of climate-related financial risk management information: - Key features of the governance structure for climate-related financial risks; - Description of the climate-related financial risks affecting the business and risk strategy; - Risk management structures and processes to identify, assess and manage climate-related financial risks: - Criteria and methods for assessing the significance of climate-related financial risks; - Quantitative information and methodology. - Limited application to category 1 and 2 banks only.
+A number of associations participating in the public consultation called for an extension of the climate-related disclosure requirements to banks in all supervisory categories.
+This will be examined further by FINMA in an ex-post evaluation.